vmware-tanzu/application-accelerator-samples/csharp-rest-service/README.md

 If you make modifications to the source, push these changes to your own Git repository.

-When you are done developing your app, you can simply deploy it using:
+Deploy your app from your Git repository by running:

 ```script
 tanzu apps workload apply -f config/workload.yaml
 ```

-If you would like deploy the code from your local working directory you can use the following command:
+Deploy your app from your local working directory by running:

 ```script
 tanzu apps workload create csharp-rest-service -f config/workload.yaml --local-path . --source-image <REPOSITORY-PREFIX>/csharp-rest-service-source --type web